 Like every other map, the azimuthal equidistant map is simply a projection of the real figure of the Earth.
 It has distortions.
 The shortest route between two points in the map is not always represented by a straight line.
 The shortest route is determined by calculating the great-circle distance on the spherical figure of the Earth.

-On the other hand, what they claim as the ‘flat-Earth map’ does not have distortions.
-They regard the map as a scaled-down representation of the real Earth, not a projection of it.
-They claim the map does not have distortions and the shortest route between two points is always represented by a straight line.
+On the other hand, the so-called “flat-Earth map” is claimed to be distortion-free.
+Flat-Earthers regard the map as a scaled-down representation of the real Earth, not a projection of it.
+They claim the map does not have distortions, and the shortest route between two points is always represented by a straight line.
 In reality, the ‘flat-Earth map’ does not agree with real-world observations and does not represent the actual figure of the Earth.

-The usage of an azimuthal equidistant map is normal.
-It is not something that can be considered ‘suspicious’, just like the usage of every other map types.
-This map is used because of its suitability for the task at hand, not because the Earth is flat.
+The usage of an azimuthal equidistant map is not unusual.
+It does not signify that International bodies are subconsciously endorsing flat Earth.
+The azimuthal equidistant map is used because of its suitability for the task at hand, not because the Earth is flat.

 - Azimuthal equidistant projection – Wikipedia